pipewrk/geekist.co/cm50bx9iw000009mn3lnt8o0s.md

 ### 3\.
 API Gateway with Rate Limiting

-APIs are the backbone of modern apps, powering everything from social networks to payment systems.
-But with great power comes great responsibility - or in this case, *great vulnerability*!.
-Left unchecked, APIs can fall victim to abuse, such as excessive requests or bot attacks, which can degrade performance for legitimate users.

-Rate limiting emerged as a solution to manage API traffic by setting limits on how often a client can make requests, it prevents overuse while ensuring fair access to backend services.
-In the early days, we had to rely on ad-hoc custom scripts or middleware to throttle requests.
-They worked of course but are usually resource-intensive and difficult to scale.
+APIs are the backbone of modern apps.
+They power everything from social feeds to online payments, and without them, most apps would just sit there looking pretty but doing absolutely nothing.

+Of course, once you open up an API to the world, you're also inviting in everything from curious developers to overenthusiastic bots.
+If you’re not careful, one rogue script can bring your backend to its knees.

+That’s where rate limiting comes in.
+It keeps things fair by controlling how often someone (or something) can make requests.
+Think of it like a bouncer at a club.
+One request?
+Come on in.
+A thousand requests in five seconds?
+Take a seat.

+Back in the day, we cobbled this together with custom scripts or middleware.
+It worked (mostly!) but it wasn’t elegant, and it definitely didn’t scale well.

-Nginx, with its built-in rate limiting capabilities, simplifies this process.
-By integrating rate limiting directly into your reverse proxy configuration, you gain a powerful and efficient way to protect your APIs without reinventing the wheel.
+Thankfully, Nginx makes this much simpler.
+With built-in rate limiting baked into your proxy configuration, you can manage traffic cleanly and efficiently, without resorting to duct tape and a prayer.

 #### Configuration: